 - Reduce costs

-Help reduce shadow IT
+Help Reduce Shadow IT

 While this might solve the user’s immediate issues, using such unauthorized software can lead to all sorts of support problems, not to mention generating potential security threats, which could leave your organization open to malware attacks.
+So, how can you reduce the threat of shadow IT?

 There are 2 ways of dealing with this.
 Firstly, you can attempt to stop it, with restrictions, policies and sanctions.
 Although you may have some success in reducing shadow IT this way, it is a bit like herding cats.
 Just when you think you have got it sorted, someone will find another way of circumventing the controls and you will be back to square one.